alttch/psrt/README.md

 As there is no any handshake between clients and servers in UDP mode, AES GCM ciphers can have static nonce only.
-It is recommended to generate a random nonce and use it on both client and servers:
+It is recommended to generate a random nonce and use it on both clients and servers:

 ```shell
 head -c16384 /dev/urandom|sha256sum|cut -c-24